Blooym/mailfmt/README.md

 ### Mbox to EML

-Convert a single .mbox file to a directory of .eml files
+Convert a single .mbox file to a directory of .eml files.

 ```
  mailfmt mbox-to-eml <INPUT_FILE> <OUTPUT_DIRECTORY>